The Golden Thread: How it Keeps UK Buildings and Occupants Safe

 One of the current barriers against the information empowerment of those working in the construction industry is the miscommunication between stakeholders.
 Though there are many reasons why information is not shared successfully, a key factor leading up to this is a general lack of understanding and communication between the people involved.

-For the implementation of the golden thread to be successful, dutyholders, accountable persons, and building safety managers should strive to over communicate to ensure that each individual or group understands the issues of the building, the proposed and/or existing solutions, and what they need to do to prevent or mitigate those issues and contribute to the solutions.
+For the implementation of the golden thread to be successful, duty holders, construction companies, accountable persons, and building safety managers should strive to over communicate to ensure that each individual or group understands the issues of the building, the proposed and/or existing solutions, and what they need to do to prevent or mitigate those issues and contribute to the solutions.
+To make the information within the golden thread more useful and more understandable, the BRAC recommends that stakeholders use standard methods, processes, and consistent terminology, where possible, when developing and maintaining the golden thread.

 8. Accessible

 Aside from being readily available to those who need it, information within the golden thread should be organized and structured in such a way that retrieving specific information is easy.
 As of now, the BRAC recommends the golden thread to be stored like a library, where access is controlled and documented, but also highly specific.
-Future guidance from the UK government will also include how digital standards can be applied to the golden thread for it to meet this principle.

 9. Longevity